eleda77/eleda77.github.io/docs/vocab_list.md

 **hyperbaric** - of or involving a gas at a pressure greater than normal

+**hypocoristic** - of the nature of a pet name or diminutive form of a name

 **hythe** - a landing-place in a river; a harbour or small port